fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

 of a long term future - this can be thanks to Microsoft support or thanks community commitment.
 For example, one of our examples now shows the [Suave web server](https://suave.io/), started through the excellent [FAKE build system](https://fake.build/), using [Paket](https://fsprojects.github.io/Paket/) for dependency management.
-This gives you an example of a small, but complete example of the community-driven F# ecosystem.
+This gives you an example of a small, but complete slice of the community-driven F# ecosystem.
 Of course, we do not focus solely on the community and give space to, e.g., using F# to write a library or a script for a large .NET system.